luke-wemc/wind_10m_u_an/README.md

 # wind_10m_u_an
-# ECMWF retrieval scriptds for both u and v wind components
+# ECMWF retrieval scripts for both u and v wind components